 Transfers to and from the Port

-Disney offers their Magical Express buses, which are super cute, for ground transfer for a per person fee.
+Disney offers their buses, which are super cute, for ground transfer for a per person fee.
 These are an awesome option because you can check your luggage into the bus and it will be delivered to your stateroom without you having to lug it around.
 Trust me, the cruise terminal before embarkation is PACKED.
 The last thing you want is to deal with your suitcases and carry-ons and children, if you have them!
 Plus, bus rides are better on the environment than everyone riding individually, which is a win in my book.

-If the Magical Express doesn’t work for you, Uber, Lyft, and other shuttles are all great options to get to the port.
+If the shuttle service doesn’t work for you, Uber, Lyft, and other shuttles are all great options to get to the port.
 Be sure to prepare for a wait in the drop-off lane, though, as that can take awhile!
 There is also parking at the terminal if you want to drive your own vehicle, just know that the parking is a bit pricey and must be paid upfront.